ivy-llc/ivy/docs/overview/deep_dive/ivy_frontends_tests.rst

 You will need to make sure the Frontend Test is passing for each Ivy Frontend function you introduce/modify.
 If a test fails on the CI, you can see details about the failure under `Details -> Run Frontend Tests` as shown in `CI Pipeline`_.

 You can also run the tests locally before making a PR.
-See the relevant :ref:`Setting Up Testing in PyCharm` section for instructions on how to do so.
+See the relevant :ref:`overview/contributing/setting_up:Setting Up Testing in PyCharm` section for instructions on how to do so.

 Frontend Framework Testing Configuration
 ----------------------------------------